Mathew-Harvey/mathew-harvey/README.md

 ## I'm a Husband, Father, Developer, and Gym Owner!!

-- 🌱 I’m currently learning Webdevelopment
+- 🌱 I’m currently working with Rise-X, automating tomorrows administration problems
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other devs interested in building a better future
-- 🥅 2021 Goals: Work with inspiring developers, building creative solutions for ethical business
+- 🥅 2021 Goals: Work with inspiring developers, building creative solutions for ethical business - DONE!,
+- 2021 NEW GOAL: Learn C# and Typescript
 - ⚡ Fun fact: I love to fly FPV drones and enjoy handbalancing

 ### Connect with me: